This is Robert Pattinson’s Batman

 Compared to Christopher Nolan’s trilogy starring Christian Bale, “The Batman” stands out for its somber tone.

-Batman himself is almost depressing, partially inspired by Kurt Cobainthe late lead singer of Nirvanawhose music stands out in the film’s soundtrack.
+Batman himself is almost depressing, partially inspired by Kurt Cobain, the late lead singer of Nirvana, whose music features prominently on the film’s soundtrack.

 Pattinson, coming off a supporting role in Christopher Nolan’s sci-fi blockbuster “Tenet,” “wanted to play a role that was physical,” Clark said.

-“What he didn’t know is that Matt’s script would take his character through a physical and emotional journey and really test him.”
+“What he didn’t know is that Matt’s script would take his character through a physical and emotional journey, and that it would really test him.”

 grim hero